hsmgowtham/Data-Engineering-Analytics-and-Visualization-Projects/COVID-19 Data Engineering Project/README.md

 ## Overview
 This project focuses on building a robust data engineering pipeline to handle COVID-19 data.
 The pipeline incorporates various AWS services for data storage, extraction, transformation, and visualization.

+## Technologies Used
+- Amazon S3:
+- Amazon Glue: Fully Managed ETL(extract, transform, and load) service
+- Amazon Athena: An interactive query service that makes it easy to analyze data in Amazon S3 and other federated data sources using standard SQL.

 ## Architecture

 - Amazon S3: Utilized as the primary storage solution leveraging AWS Open Data for acquiring and storing the dataset.